-- In a 2016 global survey regarding the influence of returns policies on online shopping, just 28% of online shoppers report they were satisfied with the return services provided by online retailers.
+- Just 28% of online shoppers report they were satisfied with the return services provided by online retailers.

 Consumers’ escalating inclination towards returns presents retailers with both a challenge and an opportunity.
 On one hand, there’s the difficulty of accepting, repackaging, and restocking returned items in a timely manner.
 Without the proper shipping solution, it can take up to two weeks to add an item back into inventory, where it’s ready to be resold.
 That’s two weeks of time and money lost.

 On the other hand, a fast, low-overhead returns process can be a competitive advantage.
 The fact that most consumers are unhappy with companies’ returns policies means that a retailer that offers a better policy could earn countless shoppers’ loyalty.

 The good news is that with the right strategy and technology, virtually any retailer can improve its returns process to minimize lost profits and keep customers happy.
 And your company doesn’t necessarily need to provide free return shipping, hire new staff, or install an expensive tracking system.